 However, if you have many objects this solution gets infeasible.
 So I wrote a little ABAP report for my use case.

 As I have developed and used this solution, it became clear that the best practice is to have different prefixes for each proxy in an ABAP package.
+If the package + prefix combination is unique, deletion will be easy.

 Give me the code